QuirinoC/ap-labs/labs/lab3.2/README.md

 ```
 ./base64 --decode encoded.txt
 ```
-Generates a file `decpded.txt` with the contents from `input.txt` decoded
+Generates a file `decoded.txt` with the contents from `input.txt` decoded

 How to test?
 ------------